If you have a thing for cars and love to buy a new one every year then why not turning your passion for cars into a money making business?

 - Does the car have any mechanical problems like faulty transmission?

-- Why do you want to sell the car?
+- Why you want to sell your car?

 Due Diligence is Very Important for Your Reputation

 Due diligence is very important because your reputation is at stake.

 I know you might be a newbie and don’t care about reputation.
 But if you want to stay in this market then clean reputation is above all.

 You can’t just scam people.
 You might be successful in selling a faulty car to a buyer once but your reputation will get damaged in a longer run if the buyer finds some major problem in the car.

 So be careful and do the proper research before you buy a car because you don’t want to push a faulty car onto your customers.

 Avoid scams by doing research on the background of the car.

 You can ask the VIN (Vehicle Identification Number) and use the number at Safercar.gov to perform the background check.